 WHAT IS PHISHING?

-Phishing is an attempt to trick you into giving up your Uber account information (email, phone number or password).
-Phishing attempts are often made using an unsolicited email or SMS that contains a link or attachment that goes to fake login page.
-Uber employees will never contact you via email or phone requesting your account's information such as password or email.
+Phishing is an attempt to trick you into giving up your Uber sensitive account information (email, phone number and/or password) -- which can result in identity theft and financial loss.
+Some phishing attempts include an unsolicited call asking for account information or through a text containing a link or attachment that goes to fake login page.